dxw/playbook/src/user-research/choosing-and-using-analysis-and-synthesis-methods.md

 And we plan the pace of our research to avoid building up analysis and synthesis debt.

 Our rule of thumb is “one part research to two parts communication”.
-For a day spent doing interviews, for example, we expect to spend two more days on analysis and synthesis, and sharing findings.
+For a day spent doing interviews, for example, we expect to spend two days on analysis and synthesis, and sharing findings.

 In doing analysis and synthesis we want: